canonical/kafka-connect-operator/README.md

 The `tls-certificates` interface could be used with any charm that adheres to [`tls-certifcates`](https://github.com/canonical/charm-relation-interfaces/tree/main/docs/json_schemas/tls_certificates/v1) **provider** charm relation interface.
 One example is the [`self-signed-certificates`](https://github.com/canonical/self-signed-certificates-operator) operator by Canonical.

 Note that TLS could be enabled in three different modes:

-- Only on Apache Kafka Connect REST interface.
+- For Apache Kafka Connect REST interface only
 - Only on the relation between Apache Kafka cluster and Apache Kafka Connect.
 - Both.